ng-alain/delon/docs/scaffold.en-US.md

 **src/app/shared/shared.module.ts**

 The shared module means that some third-party modules, custom components, and custom instructions that you need to use for the entire business module should exist here.

-**src/app/delon.module.ts**

-For the @delon series of module import collections, all modules are imported by default, and you can use the [Optimization](/docs/performance) section to further optimize on demand.

-**src/styles/_alain-custom-variables.less**

-**[[Do not delete]]** You can adjust the default parameters of alain according to your needs.
+In addition, for @delon & NG-ZORRO, two shared secondary module imports, `shared-delon.module.ts` and` shared-zorro.module.ts`.

+**src/app/global-config.module.ts**

+Global configuration for @delon & NG-ZORRO.

 **src/environments**